alifwahid/alifwahid.github.io/about.md

 For anyone interested, my PhD thesis is openly accessible [here][thesis].
 And [DBLP][dblp] lists my prior research publications.
 But I'm not an academic and don't write like one either.
 So my prior publications are for posterity more than anything else.
-This website is where you'll find what I write nowadays: largely focused on physics, philosophy, and poetry, all from an engineering perspective.
+This website is where you'll find what I write nowadays: largely focused on physics, philosophy, and poetry, all from an engineer's perspective.

 [thesis]:    https://minerva-access.unimelb.edu.au/handle/11343/38139